So Hard to Know: Background

 In 1954, Baker decided to perform and record as both trumpet player and singer, reserving space for vocal productions on album recordings in the US and Europe."
 In 1966, Baker had an artistic collaboration with Brazilian pianist João Donato playing and singing Brazilian compositions as a guest of Donato, who was in the US performing for a season at a nightclub in Sausalito, California.

 In the early '80's, Chet Baker met Brazilian jazz and bossa nova pianist and composer Rique Pantoja while both were playing nightclubs in Paris near each other.
 Baker dropped in to hear Pantoja playing, which developed into an artistic collaboration with Pantoja composing songs for Baker to record and Baker inviting Pantoja to tour with him.

 Upon returning to Brazil, Pantoja arranged for Baker to play at the Free Jazz Festival in Rio de Janeiro in 1985, during which time Pantoja planned to record an album with Baker and composed instrumental compositions along with a song which would have lyrics for Baker to sing.

 Pantoja recorded the song idea on a cassette, which was delivered by hand to Roxanne Seeman in Los Angeles, to write the lyrics.
 Seeman wrote the lyrics in Los Angeles and telephoned them to Pantoja, for Chet Baker to record in Brasil, while Baker was in Rio de Janeiro to perform in the Free Jazz Festival, 1985.

 Composition and style

 In an LA Times interview, Pantoja described his style of composition as a mix of "Brazilian rhythm with a jazz feeling" with "some room for improvisation."
-Luis Nassif of GGN called Baker a "romantic...owner of a fragile, delicate, almost whispering voice."
+Luís Nassif of GGN called Baker a "romantic...owner of a fragile, delicate, almost whispering voice."
 Baker's style of singing was said to have influenced the Brazilian style.
-Gerry Peary, Entertainment News Service wrote: "Weber recalled a birthday party he attended, where Baker sat in on trumpet behind an awed, suddenly timid vocalist, Astrid Gilberto."
+Gerry Peary, Entertainment News Service wrote: "Weber recalled a birthday party he attended, where Baker sat in on trumpet behind an awed, suddenly timid vocalist, Astrud Gilberto."

 Correio Braziliense described Baker's vocal style as "economic virtuosity"...with "decisive influences of bossa nova, both in the way of playing and singing"..."economically, softly, almost whispering".

 Critical reception

 "Baker's horn work is clear bright and even upbeat.
 The same goes for his vocals on 'So Hard to Know'."
 Arnaldo Desouteiro of Jazz Station called it a "haunting ballad".
+David Steinberg for the Albuquerque Journal wrote, "Baker said his phrasing as a trumpeter influenced his phrasing as a singer and had he not taken up the trumpet he may not have sang.
+Listeners will be pleased he got lost in his music."